unionlabs/union/site/src/routes/blog/the-journey-so-far/+page.md

 ## A sneak peak

 We have worked hard to be the first with an IBC connection between Ethereum and our testnet.
-Here we present live logs (once caught up) of our connection, where a Cosmwasm contract and Solidity contract are playing ping-pong.
+Here we present live logs (once caught up) of our connection between **Union** and **Sepolia**, where a CosmWasm contract and Solidity contract are playing ping-pong.

 Note that this is not a dummy or hacky setup, we have:

 1. The full IBC stack on **Union** and **Sepolia**.
 2. Light clients on both sides are properly implemented including (non)membership proofs, header verification via ZK proof, etc.
-3. **Voyager**: fully functional stateless relayer.
+3. [**Voyager**](https://docs.union.build/architecture/voyager): a fully functional stateless relayer.
-4. **Galois**: efficient zero-knowledge prover.
+4. [**Galois**](https://docs.union.build/architecture/galois): an efficient zero-knowledge prover.

 <Xterm/>

-For the first person that can point us to the contract addresses in use; [DM our X](https://x.com/union_build) for a reward.
+For the first person that can point us to the contract addresses in use; [DM us on X](https://x.com/union_build) for a reward.

 ## Join the Union